Cookie-AutoDelete/Cookie-AutoDelete/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**

 Add screenshots to help explain your problem, notably the settings and any related errors.
+For showing cookie counts, it would be helpful to also include a screenshot of the Storage Inspector that you can access through Development Tools (F12) WHILE on that tab/site.

 **Your System Info (please complete the following information):**